falent/googleHomeAssistantExpressNodeJS/README.md

 2. Clone our repository.
 Your repository will be saved automatically in your Documents in the directory googleHomeAssistantExpressNodeJS.
 `git clone https://github.com/falent/googleHomeAssistantExpressNodeJS.git  C:\Users\%username%\Documents\googleHomeAssistantExpressNodeJS`

-3. Go to the cloned git repository:
-`cd C:\Users\%username%\Documents\googleHomeAssistantExpressNodeJS`

-4. Create a new Docker network:
+3. Create a new Docker network:
 `docker network create myNetwork`

 4. Run the _ngrok_ Docker container in your cmd terminal **and do not close this tab!**